Ge0/okita-poc/README.md

 This is a very challenging task since you have to write asm code to fit into the binary.
 There is neither compilation nor linking summoned at this stage, it's all binary instrumentation.

+Okita relies on:

-Okita relies on the powerful capstone disassembly framework to saber binaries. :D
+- the powerful capstone disassembly framework to saber binaries. ( :D )
+- pyelftools to deal with elf binaries.

 Some tests of built-from-scratch binaries are inspired from the awesome corkami database.
 You can check it out here: [https://github.com/corkami/pocs/](https://github.com/corkami/pocs).